Köse Mihal: Life

 Up to the conquest of Bursa in 1326, Köse Mihal played an important role as a diplomatic advisor and envoy of Orhan I, the son and successor of Osman Ghazi.
 Köse Mihal was the first important Christian renegade to become an Ottoman subject, and he played a significant role in the creation of the Ottoman state.
 Köse Mihal's descendants, known as the Mihaloğlu, were famous, particularly in the 15th and 16th centuries.
 They were a politically and militarily successful family of Ottoman dignitaries in Rumelia.
 However, they did not reach the very highest public offices.

 After the taking of Bursa, Köse Mihal is no longer mentioned in the sources.
 Kreutel notes that Köse Mihal died around 1340.
-According to some historians, Köse Mihal was buried at Türbe, Edirne (Adrianople), in a mosque he himself built, in this tradition Köse Mihal was believed to have lived until after the Ottoman capture of Adrianople by Murad I in the year 1361.
+According to some historians, Köse Mihal was buried in a mosque he himself built at Edirne (Adrianople) and a türbe was built for him.
+In this tradition Köse Mihal was believed to have lived until after the Ottoman capture of Adrianople by Murad I in the year 1361.
 He would therefore have lived to a very advanced age indeed.
-However, Franz Babinger appears to have made a mistake.
+However, historian Franz Babinger appears to have made a mistake.
 He confused Köse Mihal with Ghazi Mihal Bey, a grandson of Köse Mihal.
-Ghazi Mihal Bey built a now ruined Mosque complex, with an Imaret and Hamam, in Edirne, which was completed in 1422.
+Ghazi Mihal Bey built a now ruined mosque complex, with an Imaret and Hamam, in Edirne, which was completed in 1422.
 The cemetery adjoining the complex holds the tomb of Ghazi Mihal Bey.

+Issue

+After his conversion, Mihal had two sons: